tp953704/privateJs/README.md

 ## Feature
 1. give up the prototype to reduce Unpredictable situation when we use inherit
 2. Proxy are heavily used in package
+3. PrivateJs help you to deal with every behavior about 'private' & 'public'

 ## Intro
 privateJs is a javascript tool help you develop by OOP like Java and C#.